 The 21st-century FRP also exceeds the maximum rate of burning reconstructed over the past 2000 years.
-Modest warming during the early Medieval Climate Anomaly (MCA, 770-870 CE) coincided with the maximum of 67% of sites recording fire events within a century, corresponding to a FRP of 150 yr (Fig. 2).
-The 21st-century FRP of 112 yr represents 23% more burning per century than the early-MCA maximum (Fig. 2C).
-Fire activity over the past two millennia also broadly tracked paleo-temperatures across North America (24) and the Northern Hemisphere (25) (Fig.(22) 2B, C), consistent with links between climate and fire seen in the contemporary record (Fig. 1B).
-Although we cannot directly compare area burned statistics from the paleo-fire records to the size of contemporary wildfires, burning during the early MCA was concentrated within a subset of sites (Sites 2-13 in Fig. 2A) (12)(12) spanning an area similar in size to the extent of the major 2020 wildfires (Fig. 1A).
+Modest warming during the early Medieval Climate Anomaly (MCA, 770-870 CE) coincided with the maximum of 67% of sites recording fire events within a century, corresponding to a FRP of 150 yr (Fig. 2C).
+The 21st-century FRP of 117 yr represents 22% more burning per century than the early-MCA maximum (Fig. 2C).
+Fire activity over the past two millennia also broadly tracked paleo-temperatures across North America (24) and the Northern Hemisphere (25)(22) (Fig. 2B, C), consistent with links between climate and fire seen in the contemporary record (Fig. 1B; S1).
+Although we cannot directly compare area burned statistics from the paleo-fire records to the size of contemporary wildfires, burning during the early MCA was concentrated within a subset of sites (Sites 2-13 in Fig. (12)2A) (12) spanning an area similar in size to the extent of the major 2020 wildfires (Fig. 1A).

-Subalpine forest fire regimes are unlikely to return to the late-Holocene range of variability in this century (Fig. 2C, S1).
-Four decades with no additional burning would have to follow 2020 for the FRP in our focal study area to return to the late-Holocene average.
-Even returning to the 1984-2020 rate of burning for the next eight decades would keep the FRP near the late-Holocene limit of 150 yr (Fig. 2C, S1).
+Subalpine forest fire regimes are unlikely to return to the late-Holocene range of variability in this century (Figs. 2C, S2C).
+It would take two decades with no additional burning following 2020 to return the 21st-century FRP (i.e., 2000-2040) in our focal study area to the late-Holocene average of 230 yr.
+Even returning to the 1984-2020 rate of burning for the next three decades would keep the 21st-century FRP near the late-Holocene limit of 150 yr (Fig. 2C, S2C).
 The 2020 fire season thus marks the emergence of 21st-century fire regimes with distinctly higher rates of burning not just from the late 20th century, but relative to the past two millennia.
-Even if the pulse of fires in the early 21st century does not continue, processes within the forests will now respond to the legacy of heightened fire activity outside the range that shaped the extant forests.